Introduction to Types of Machine Learning Algorithms

 Hierarchical clustering is a calculation that constructs a pecking order of groups.
 It starts with every one of the information which is doled out to their very own bunch.
 Here, two close groups will be in a similar bunch.
 This calculation closes when there is just one group left.

 K means it is an iterative clustering calculation that encourages you to locate the most noteworthy incentive for each emphasis.
 At first, the ideal number of groups is chosen.
-In this clustering technique, you have to bunch the information that focuses on k gatherings.
-A bigger k means littler gatherings with greater granularity similarly.
+In this clustering technique, you must bunch the information focusing on k gatherings.
+A bigger k means smaller gatherings with greater granularity, similarly.
 A lower k means bigger gatherings with less granularity.

 K-mean clustering further characterizes two subgroups.